stsolovey/Yandex-Mail-via-Http-Requests/README.md

 ### Project objective

 The goal of the project is to complete a task that meets the requirements:
-1. read all emails on Yandex via http.
+1. reading emails on Yandex via http.
-2. sending all emails from the draft.
+2. sending emails from the draft.

 | contacts        | Stepan Solovey |
 | ------------- |-------------:|